 Dissonant expeditions / Torben Sangild

 Birgitte Lund’s canvasses are places where things meet.
-Acrylic painted areas, pieces of paper, liquid rubber and other fluids – an imprint of organic structure.
+Acrylic painted areas, pieces of paper, cement, liquid rubber and other fluids – an imprint of organic structure.
 Tight geometry and organic drips.
 They meet on the canvas and attempt to unite in a composition; an abstract collage.

 The works are often constructed around areas that divide the canvas into horizontal bands, as in the series Psychedelic Landscapes.
 Some are immediately beautiful colour compositions in the tradition of Mark Rothko.
 But strict beauty must be challenged - and it is - with things that don’t fit in - things that are possibly even irritating, ugly and nasty.
 That’s the way it is with visual dissonance.